-You don’t simply walk out of a residential program with the idea that you will never face temptation again or that you are prepared totally to avoid relapse.
+You don’t simply walk out of a residential program with the idea that you will never face temptation again.
+You also don’t think that relapse is a total impossibility for you.
 In the first year of recovery, relapse is a strong possibility unless you learn how to recognize the signs of a coming dangerous moment and know what to do to help get you through the cravings.

 Ask several people what relapse means to them, and you will get several answers.
 Some people think simply craving their old substance is a sign of impending doom, while others may think one drink is a minor slip, and they can still feel they are on a successful path.

-Know What Your Triggers Are
+Understanding Your Triggers

 What triggers your cravings?
 Is it being around others who are using, or is it attending family events?
 There is no right or wrong answer, only your personal answer.
-Relapse prevention techniques are designed to help you recognize what triggers you, and then they help you avoid those triggers altogether, if possible.
-However, not all triggers can be avoided, and that is where it is important to have as many substance abuse treatment techniques to fall back on as possible.
+You don’t have to feel ashamed that you have triggers.
+You have to identify and acknowledge them without passing judgment on yourself.

 The most helpful thing you can learn to do is handle your emotions.
 Both positive and negative ones can trigger your urges.
 Maybe you always celebrated victories with a drink or night out.
-Then you need to find relapse prevention techniques that help you change that.
+Then, you need to find relapse prevention techniques that help you change that.